The Internet Suspend/Resume® (ISR) project

 To contact us about the OpenISR software or other technical matters, email isr@cs.cmu.edu.
 For collaboration, corporate interest, and all other issues, contact Professor M. Satyanarayanan.

-Internet Suspend/Resume is a registered trademark of Carnegie Mellon University.
+Internet Suspend/Resume and OpenISR are registered trademarks of Carnegie Mellon University.